lineality/Online_Voting_Using_One_Time_Pads/README.md

 ...

-Case Studies in Election Disruption and Resiliance:
+Case Studies in Election Disruption and Resilience:
+-
+-
+-

+Case Studies in Disrupted and Problematic Elections:
 -
 -
 -

 ...